 During his formative years, Joe lived in Genoa, Italy.
 The later years of his youth were spent growing-up in Akron, Ohio.
 He studied graphic design at Kent State University, ultimately earning his BFA then began his career as an art director in Baltimore, Maryland.
 Joe and his wife, Eva, kept busy for the past 20+ years running their own business, JEB Design, Inc. (link: https://www.jebdesign.com).
 In 2013, the couple launched Citizen Pride (link: https://citizenpride.com) to celebrate Mid-Atlantic (or Maryland) pride through creative products.
 Joe’s passion for history, culture and community is reflected in his illustrations, which are featured on Citizen Pride products that range from flags, prints, canvas art, wooden signs, stickers and more.
 He is inspired by the icons and landmarks that stir the sense of local pride for your hometown.
 Being a Scout leader of his two boy’s troop allows him plenty of time out in nature.
 He also loves film, music, reading sci-fi and won’t likely turn down a good, hoppy brew.
 Joe has been with the film festival since its inception.

 Kaitlyn is a Biloxi, Mississippi native who travels year-round working in operations and management for various film festivals in the United States.
 Her most notable festivals include: Palm Springs International Film Festival, Sundance Film Festival, Seattle International Film Festival, and Mill Valley Film Festival.
 Kaitlyn’s passion for film lies within the realm of managing the operations and logistics of non-profit film festivals to provide an inclusive platform for emerging voices, creativity, and networking within the independent film industry.
-This will be Kaitlyn’s second year managing the Box Office and Customer Service for Annapolis Film Festival.
+This will be Kaitlyn’s third year managing the Box Office and Customer Service for Annapolis Film Festival.

 Derek Horne has been working in programming for 20 years, including film festivals coast to coast from Newport (RI) to Newport Beach (CA).
 Currently, Derek is the Director of Programming for the Annapolis Film Festival in the Spring and the Hot Springs Documentary Film Festival in the Fall.
 Derek worked in the Filmmaker Services Department at the Sundance Film Festival for six years and was the Film Coordinator at Chapman University’s film school for ten years handling the distribution of thousands of student films and promoting the careers of many talented emerging artists.
 Derek was the founding editor of Kodak’s student filmmaking magazine and has written articles for their “In Production, On Campus” newsmagazine as well as IndieWire.